-In 1899 (note the leisurly pace of discovery in those days), a German chemist named Felix Hoffmann, who worked for the German company Bayer (and who apparently also had an interest in history of medicine) rediscovered the formula for synthesizing acetyl salicylic acid (which is aspirin).
-Felix Hoffmann made some of the formula and gave it to his father who was suffering from the pain of arthritis (that’s how they ran clinical trials in those days).
-With good results (N of 1, but who counts), Felix Hoffmann then convinced Bayer to market the new wonder drug.
+In 1899 (note the leisurely pace of discovery in those days), a German chemist named Felix Hoffmann, another medical history buff who worked for the German company Bayer, rediscovered the formula for synthesizing acetylsalicylic acid, which is aspirin.
+Hoffmann made some of the formula and gave it to his father who was suffering from the pain of arthritis—apparently that’s how they ran clinical trials in those days.
+With good results in this N of 1 study (but who counts), he then convinced Bayer to market the new wonder drug.
 Aspirin was patented on February 27, 1900.
-So how come German Bayer doesn’t own the trademark on Aspirin (and Heroin, another Bayer product)?
+So how come German Bayer doesn’t own the trademark on Aspirin (and heroin, another Bayer product)?

 Ah, history again.
-Germany lost WWI and was punished severly through the Treaty of Verailles of 1919.
+Germany lost WWI and was punished severely through the Treaty of Versailles of 1919.
 As part of the treaty, Bayer lost its rights to the trademark.
-It even lost the exclusive rights to its own name, hence the American company called Bayer.
-As an aside, the punishing provisions of the treaty were so humiliating to the German national psyche and to the the German economy that it bred National Socialism.
-But I digress
+It even lost the exclusive rights to its own name, hence, the American company called Bayer.
+As an aside, the punishing provisions of the treaty were so humiliating to the German national psyche and to the German economy that it bred National Socialism.
+But that’s a whole different story.

 How does aspirin work?

 To answer this critical question we had to wait another 60 plus years.
-It wasn’t until 1971, that it was determined that aspirin and aspirin-like drugs, such as ibuprofen, could inhibit the synthesis of prostaglandins.
-The biochemists Sune K. Bergström, Bengt I. Samuelsson and John R. Vane jointly received the 1982 Nobel Prize in Physiology or Medicine for their research on prostaglandins.
-Prostaglandins are metabolic products of essential fatty acids, and are synthesized and secreted by a wide variety of cells.
-They have a large array of physiological functions; for instance, some are pro-inflammatory, some are anti-inflammatory.
-Aren’t they going to cancel out each other?
-Nature is a lot more subtle than that: they balance out each other-yin and yang.
+It wasn’t until 1971 that it was determined that aspirin and aspirin-like drugs, such as ibuprofen, could inhibit the synthesis of prostaglandins.
+The biochemists Sune K. Bergström, Bengt I. Samuelsson, and John R. Vane jointly received the 1982 Nobel Prize in Physiology or Medicine for their research on these molecules.

-These chemicals are synthesized by one of two enzymes: cyclooxynase 1 (COX 1) or cyclooxynase 2 (COX 2).
-This goes a long way in explaining how you can end up with two different protaglandins working in opposite physiological directions.
-COX 1 has a sort of baseline activity; it is secreted by vascular cells, stomach-lining cells, kidney cell,and many other.
-But COX 2 springs into action primarily when there is a need for inflammation.
+These chemicals are synthesized by one of two enzymes: cyclooxygenase 1 (COX 1) or cyclooxygenase 2 (COX 2).
+This goes a long way in explaining how you can end up with two different prostaglandins working in opposite physiological directions.
+COX 1 has a sort of baseline activity; it is secreted by vascular cells, stomach-lining cells, kidney cells, and many others.
+COX 2 springs into action primarily when there is a need for inflammation.
 And here is the punchline: aspirin inhibits the actions of both COX 1 and COX 2.

-Prof. Peter Rothwell of Oxford University and his collaborators published three papers that greatly advanced the case for aspirin treatment of adenocarcinomas, especially colon, lung, breast and prostate.
+Prof. Peter Rothwell of Oxford University and his collaborators published three papers that greatly advanced the case for aspirin treatment of adenocarcinomas, especially colon, lung, breast, and prostate.
 The first Lancet paper used data for all participants in 51 randomized clinical trials comparing the effect of taking aspirin every day against no aspirin.
 While these trials were interested in whether aspirin prevented vascular events such as heart attacks, they also included data on cancer deaths.
 Normally, the fact that they used studies not designed specifically to look into cancer would have weakened the conclusions of their study.
-But in this case they went to the studies’ paper records of each indiviual patient, cross-checked it with the British Cancer Register and with death ceritficates.
-A Herculean task to be sure, but in the end it yielded a trove of highly credible data.
+But, in this case, they went to the studies’ paper records of each individual patient, cross-checked it with the British Cancer Register and with death certificates.
+A Herculean task to be sure, but, in the end, it yielded a trove of highly credible data.

-The second paper in The Lancet reports on aspirin’s effect on metastaic spread of the cancers.
-Professor Rothwell and colleagues collected new data on cases of cancer metastasis from five large randomised trials carried out in the UK.
-Again,these trials had been conducted to investigate the use of aspirin in the prevention of heart disease.
+The second paper in The Lancet reports on aspirin’s effect on metastatic spread of the cancers.
+Professor Rothwell and colleagues collected new data on cases of cancer metastasis from five large randomized trials carried out in the UK.
+Again, these trials had been conducted to investigate the use of aspirin in the prevention of heart disease.
 But using the same methodology as in the first study, the Oxford researchers generated highly reliable information with respect to cancer.
-They found that aspirin reduced risk of the spread of cancer to other parts of the body by 36% over the average 6.5 year course of the studies.
+They found that aspirin reduced the risk of the spread of cancer to other parts of the body by 36% over the average 6.5-year course of the studies.
 The effects of aspirin were independent of age and sex.

-In a third paper, published in The Lancet Oncology the researchers carried out a systematic review of a different type of medical study: they looked at observational studies rather than randomised trials.
+In a third paper published in The Lancet Oncology, the researchers carried out a systematic review of a different type of medical study: they looked at observational studies rather than randomized trials.
 They found that the observational studies matched the randomized trial results well, showing a similar reduction in risk.

 Should everybody start taking aspirin?

 Aspirin has been shown to be beneficial in prevention of cardiovascular disease and stroke.
-But there is no free lunch; aspirin is also associated with bleeding stomach ulcers and intracranial hemorrage (stroke).
-Probably the best advice is that if you are at an increased risk of cancer, such as family history, or if you had a primary cancer removed and no metastasis were found, then, in my opinion, it may make sense to start on low-dose (81 mg) aspirin.
-If on the other hand you’ve had a history of a bleeding ulcer or problems with your platelets level or function, you probably should not take aspirin.
+But there is no free lunch; aspirin is also associated with bleeding stomach ulcers and intracranial hemorrhage (stroke).
+Probably the best advice is that if you are at an increased risk of cancer, such as family history, or if you had a primary cancer removed and no metastasis was found, then, in my opinion, it may make sense to start on a low-dose (81 mg) of aspirin.
+If, on the other hand, you’ve had a history of a bleeding ulcer or problems with your platelets level or function, you probably should not take aspirin.

 What about NSAID drugs?

-Non-Steroidal Anti Inflammatory Drugs (NSAID, in short) are of the same family of drugs as aspirin.
-They are anti-inflammatory, just like aspirin, and cause stomach ulcers to a much lesser degree.
-So why not use them instead? because unlike aspirin, we have very little good data on their effect on cancer prevention.
+Non-Steroidal Anti-Inflammatory Drugs (NSAIDs, in short) are of the same family of drugs as aspirin.
+They are anti-inflammatory, just like aspirin, but cause stomach ulcers to a much lesser degree.
+So why not use them instead?
+Because, unlike aspirin, we have very little good data on their effect on cancer prevention.
 But if they are of the same pharmaceutical family, and they are anti-inflammatory, isn’t it a bit nitpicking to wait for data?
 Not at all.
 We have learned time and again that in biology and medicine what “makes sense” many times turns out not to be so.
-In this particular case: aspirin is a much stronger inhibitor of the cyclooxygenses because it has an acetyl group that it “donates” to the enzyme and makes the inhibition irreversible, whereas the NSAIDs don’t have the acetyl group, and the inhibition is reversible.
+In this particular case, aspirin is a much stronger inhibitor of the cyclooxygenase because it has an acetyl group that it “donates” to the enzyme and makes the inhibition irreversible, whereas the NSAIDs don’t have the acetyl group, and the inhibition is reversible.
 Aspirin also has many other anti-cancer effects that are not totally understood, but may be due to that acetyl group that the other NSAIDs lack.